Electoral fraud in the United States: 2024 presidential election

-Trump's claims of fraud have continued into the 2024 presidential campaign, with experts and election officials voicing concern about rising threats and violence inspired by Trump's election denialism since 2020.
-Richard Hasen wrote in January 2024 that, "Trump has been able to manufacture doubt out of absolutely nothing; fraud claims untethered to reality still captivate millions of people looking for an excuse as to why their adored candidate may have lost."
-Walter Olson of the Cato Institute said that Trump's agitations about election security and noncitizen voting are due to "his need to keep up the illusion that he somehow won".

-In the 2024 New Hampshire Republican presidential primary, Trump repeated false claims that from other states voted in the primary.
+Trump's claims of fraud continued into the 2024 presidential campaign.
+In the 2024 New Hampshire Republican presidential primary, Trump repeated false claims that people from other states voted in the primary.
 According to The New York Times, Trump escalated use of "rigged election" and "election interference" statements in advance of the 2024 election compared to the previous two elections.
 The statements were described as part of a "heads I win; tails you cheated" rhetorical strategy.
-The escalating rhetoric worries experts concerned about another attempt to overturn the results of the election, as well as threats and violence.
-An August 2024 poll found that 17% of Americans are not prepared to accept the outcome of the 2024 election and that two-thirds of Americans do not believe Trump is prepared to accept the outcome.
-34% of survey respondents lack confidence that votes will be tallied correctly.
-Matt Gertz of Media Matters argues that this level of support is due to the bifurcated media environment, which makes his plans to overturn an election possible.
+Experts and election officials voiced concerns about another attempt to overturn the results of the election, as well as rising threats and violence.
+An August 2024 poll found that 17% of Americans were not prepared to accept the outcome of the 2024 election, two-thirds of Americans did not believe Trump is prepared to accept the outcome, and that 34% of survey respondents lacked confidence that votes will be tallied correctly.
 The Economist wrote that if he were to lose, Trump was "all but certain" to challenge the outcome again.
 Chris LaCivita, an adviser to Trump, said in July, "It's not over on Election Day, it's over on Inauguration Day."

 In 2024, the Republican National Committee (RNC) launched a swing state initiative to mobilize thousands of poll watchers, poll workers and attorneys to observe the election process.
 The RNC also created hotlines for poll watchers to report perceived problems and escalate issues through legal action.
-Critics have argued that these efforts could undermine trust in elections and are targeted on polling places where more Democrats cast their ballots.
-The 2024 election also saw an increase in volunteers recruited by nonpartisan voter advocacy groups to assist poll workers and voters.
+Critics argued that these efforts could undermine trust in elections and were targeted on polling places where more Democrats cast their ballots.
 The Democracy Defense Project launched a bipartisan effort to counter narratives of voter fraud in swing states and Ohio.
-Misinformation and false claims about noncitizen voting have become the main focus of election denialism ahead of the 2024 election, which some experts say have been used to intimidate and suppress voters while laying the groundwork to try and overturn the election again should Trump lose.